 How does it develop?

 There’s no clear understanding with any personality trait exactly how much nature and nurture play a role.
-There appears to be a strong heritable component to narcissism and psychopathy, while environment factors appear to play more of a role in the development of Machiavellianism, which has a more moderate heritable component.
+There appears to be a strong heritable component to narcissism and psychopathy, while environmental factors appear to play more of a role in the development of Machiavellianism, which has a more moderate heritable component.
 I didn’t come across any information specifically pertaining to sadism.
 Some researchers have suggested that dark personalities may have had an evolutionary advantage resulting from short-term mating strategies.

 While people who engage in very harmful behaviour may display extreme levels of these traits, the dark triad describes nonclinical or everyday manifestations of those traits.
 “Everyday sadism” is an actual term that appears in research.
-While most people’s personalities don’t contain the dark triad/tetrad, there are “normal” people who do have those characteristics.
+While most people’s personalities don’t involve this cluster of traits, there are “normal” people who do have some of these characteristics.
 The world is full of all sorts of people.

 - Chabrol, H., Melioli, T., Van Leeuwen, N., Rodgers, R., & Goutaudier, N. (2015).
 The Dark Tetrad: Identifying personality profiles in high-school students.
 Personality and Individual Differences, 83, 97-101.